-Wetlands were delineated in the project corridor in 1999 (TPECI, 2000a, Appendix D).
+Wetlands were delineated in the project corridor in 1999 and the report was supplemented in 2004 (TPECI, 2000a, and 2004, Appendix D).
 Two wetland systems, palustrine and riverine, were identified.
 The palustrine wetlands along the project corridor include scrub/shrub, broad-leaved deciduous, forested needle-leaved evergreen, and moss-lichen wetlands.
 The majority of the palustrine wetlands are ditches that were created during the initial construction of O'Malley Road.
 The riverine wetlands systems in the project corridor include Little Campbell Creek and Craig Creek.